Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: Introduction

-The electroweak chiral Lagrangian with one light Higgs has already been treated to a large extend, e.g., in \cite{Krause,addsinglet,chiralnlo,completerenorm,guo}.
-Also the composite Higgs model with one Higgs scalar has been worked on by many authors.
+Composite Higgs models (CHMs) \cite{kaplan,kaplan1,custodialsu2,dugan,Bellazzini} provide logical ideas of underlying extensions to electroweak theories, first proposed in the context of unified composite models of all fundamental particles and forces \cite{Terazawa1977,Terazawa1980}.
+The composite Higgs model with one Higgs scalar has been worked on by many authors.
 The minimal custodial CHM has the coset structure $ SO(5)/SO(4) $ and has been extensively studied, e.g., in \cite{minimal,so5,Wulzer}.
 A concise review is given in \cite{contino} and the phenomenology was particularly emphasized in \cite{niehoff}, to name just a few.
 A matching of the minimal model to the electroweak chiral Lagrangian with a light Higgs was performed in \cite{Krause} for the fermions in the spinorial \textbf{4} representation of $ SO(5) $.
 This representation is, from our perspective today, unsuited for some reasons.
 It does not contain the left-handed fermion doublets in a custodially symmetric representation, thus leading to unprotected $ Zq_Lq_L $ couplings \cite{niehoff,Wulzer}.
 The fermion embedding is a decisive decision for the building of the model since the Goldstone potential is heavily dependent on it.
-We are therefore choosing the NMCHM6, the next-to-minimal composite Higgs model with the coset $ SO(6)/SO(5) $ and the fermions in the fundamental \textbf{6} representation.
+We are therefore choosing the next-to-minimal composite Higgs model with the coset $ SO(6)/SO(5) $ and the fermions in the fundamental \textbf{6} representation, short NMCHM6.
 The model has originally been introduced in \cite{gripaios}.
 There are two Higgs scalars in this model.
-Phenomenological consequences and scans have been studied for $ f \lesssim 1TeV $ in \cite{niehoff,Redi}.
-Interestingly, it is the minimal model permitting a fermionic UV completion, rendering it a successful and the most economic CHM \cite{Bizot,fermionicUV,compositeUV,completecompUV,fundamentalcompositeness}.
+Phenomenological consequences and scans have been studied for $ f \lesssim 1TeV $ in \cite{Redi,niehoff}.
+Interestingly, it is the minimal model permitting a fermionic UV completion, rendering it a successful and the most economic CHM \cite{fermionicUV,fundamentalcompositeness,Bizot,compositeUV,completecompUV}.